MusaAis/kudi-arc/README.md

 ### Kudi Arc is a hybrid on-chain FX desk and remittance engine for Africa.

-*It combines:*
--On-chain stablecoin swaps
--Off-chain fiat settlement
--Yield on idle balances
+# It combines:
+**On-chain stablecoin swaps .
+Off-chain fiat settlement .
+Yield on idle balances**

 **Built on Arc Network · Powered by Circle USDC & EURC**